MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/italy/gs-e-invoicing-ita-fatturapa-get-started.md

         - **ClientCertificateName** – Specify the name of the **App Registration Certificate** in the key vault.
         - **SecurityServiceClientOptions.Endpoint** – Specify the URL of the security service.
         - **SecurityServiceClientOptions.Resource** – Specify the scope to obtain the token for.
         - **InvoicingServiceClientOptions.Endpoint** – Specify the endpoint of the invoicing service.
-This value should be the same endpoint that is used for RCS and Finance.
+You can obtain this value from Finance menu item Electronic document parameters \> Electronic Invoicing tab \> Service parameters \> Endpoint URL.
-        - **InvoicingServiceClientOptions.ServiceEnvironmentId** – Specify the name of the service environment that's configured in RCS.
+        - **InvoicingServiceClientOptions.ServiceEnvironmentId** – You can keep this empty, since its no longer appliable.
         - **NotificationsFolder** – Specify the folder to save incoming notification files in.
 For example, **C:\\\\Files\\\\**.

         > [!TIP]